doums/baru/README.md

 * audio sink and source (level, muted)
 * brightness
 * cpu usage and temperature
+* memory total, used
 * icons, colors

-All the info is read direclty from the kernel files (`/sys`, `/proc/stat`).
+All the info is read direclty from the kernel files (`/sys`, `/proc`).
 Except for the audio and wireless modules.\
 The audio module communicates with the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server through the [client API](https://freedesktop.org/software/pulseaudio/doxygen/) to retrieve its data.\
 Wireless module use the [802.11 netlink interface](https://www.infradead.org/~tgr/libnl/) to retrieve its data.